✅ Subscribe for 10% off your first order online ✅ Subscribe for 10% off

 It’s not too late to put in garlic bulbs – break them up into separate cloves and plant at twice the depth with the pointed end facing upwards.
 Onion seed can be sown from now on too.

-Renovate your raised garden beds to get them ready for spring growing by adding fresh Garden Mix or digging through some Revital Organic Compost and Morganics Organic Fertiliser.
+Renovate your raised garden beds to get them ready for spring growing by adding fresh Premium Garden Mix or digging through Dave’s Super Charger Pellets.

 Now is a great time to fix any leaks or drippers in your irrigation systems.